amanda-f-ndsu/byte_le_royale_2023/sphinx/cutter.rst

 Important information
 ------------------------
-The cutter allow the cook to bring an topping to the combiner where they cut the topping into slice to be use for pizza.
+The cutter allow the cook to bring an topping to the cutter where topping get cut the into slice to be use for pizza.